rianneogi/starter-hugo-academic/content/publication/konig_TCS/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['1']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: TCS
-publication_short: In *ICW*
+publication_short: TCS

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: A graph is said to be a König graph if the size of its maximum matching is equal to the size of its minimum vertex cover.
+The König Edge Deletion problem asks if in a given graph there exists a set of at most k edges whose deletion results in a König graph.
+While the vertex version of the problem (König vertex deletion) has been shown to be fixed-parameter tractable more than a decade ago, the fixed-parameter-tractability of the König Edge Deletion problem has been open since then, and has been conjectured to be W[1]-hard in several papers.
+In this paper, we settle the conjecture by proving it W[1]-hard.
+We prove that a variant of this problem, where we are given a graph G and a maximum matching M and we want a k-sized König edge deletion set that is disjoint from M, is fixed-parameter-tractable.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+tags: [Parameterized Complexity]

 # Display this page in the Featured widget?
 featured: true